ton-community/tutorials/03-client/index.md

 ## Step 3: Set up the project

 We will build our frontend with [React](https://reactjs.org/).
 To create our project we will rely on [Vite](https://vitejs.dev/) and its React template.
-Choose a name for your project, for example `my-twa`, then open terminal and run the following:
+Choose a name for your project, for example, `my-twa`, then open terminal and run the following:

 ```console
 npm create vite@latest my-twa -- --template react-ts